Team Policies, Guidelines & Expectations

 CREDIT SCENARIOS

-• Events: event refunds will be issued in the form of full credit for a future event, unless the event is canceled due to weather.
-UFBA will refund or credit families/programs due to weather-related cancellations.
+Events: event refunds will be issued in the form of full credit for a future event, unless the event is canceled due to weather.
+UFBA will offer a refund or credit families/programs due to weather-related cancellations.
+Credits will be valid for 24 months (two years) from the date of the original event/program.

 PLAYING TIME GUIDELINES